maheedhar1305/ProductPricingService/README.md

 # myRetail RESTful service

 myRetail RESTful service is a Spring Boot application written in Java.
+It is a RESTful service that can retrieve product and price details by ID.
+Authorized clients can also publish price information to the application.

+Please refer to the [API documentation](#3-api-specification) for detailed specification of the application's API.

 ## 1. Quickstart